 Utilization by authorized livestock has been directly impacted due to the current overpopulation of wild horses, both within and outside the Swasey HMA.
 Livestock operators have had to move cattle off from allotments within the Swasey HMA to allotments outside of the Swasey HMA for short periods of time to help compensate for the high utilization that is occurring.
-The current wild horse population is over 7 times above their forage allocation and will continue to increase each foaling season that passes without a gather.
+The current wild horse population is 7 times above their forage allocation and will continue to increase each foaling season that passes without a gather.
 Moderate to heavy utilization will continue to occur.
-Under the No Action alternative, livestock would not be temporarily disturbed during gather operations; however, the indirect impacts of the No Action alternative would result in continued competition between livestock, wild horses, and wildlife for the available forage and water.
-Excess wild horses would continue to reduce the quantity and quality of forage and water, and livestock operators would continue to be unable to fully use the forage they are authorized to use.
+The indirect impacts of the No Action (Defer Gather and Removal) alternative would potentially cause continued damage to the resources.
+These resources are potentially impacted due to continued competition between livestock, wild horses and wildlife for the available forage and water, reduced quantity and quality of forage and water, and undue hardship on the livestock operators who would continue to be unable to fully use the forage they are authorized to use.

-4.2.2 Rangeland Health
+4.2.2 Rangeland Health Standards